morinokami/tanstack-meta/packages/meta/README.md

 })
 ```

-You can use it almost the same way as Next.js's [`generateMetadata`](https://nextjs.org/docs/app/api-reference/functions/generate-metadata) function, but note that currently there is no equivalent option for `metadataBase`.
+You can use it almost the same way as Next.js's [`generateMetadata`](https://nextjs.org/docs/app/api-reference/functions/generate-metadata) function.

 ### Title Template